openbraininstitute/brain-indexer/README.md

 ## How to install

 It is advisable to install Spatial Index in a Python virtualenv.

+You use `pip install --index https://bbpteam.epfl.ch/repository/devpi/simple spatial_index` to install Spatial Index after you created and activated your virtualenv.

-In order to install Spatial Index on BB5, a script is supplied that performs all the operations necessary to install a Virtual Environment.
-The script is available in the `scripts` folder.
+Alternatively, to create a Virtual Environment and install Spatial Index, a script is supplied that performs all the operations necessary to create a Virtual Environment and install Spatial Index.
+The script is available in the `scripts` folder (more info in the following section).
-Soon we will be adding it to an online python index, for `pip install`, please stay tuned.

-## How to use the install script on BB5
+## How to use Spatial Index on BB5

+Spatial Index is now integrated in Blue Brain Spack, therefore on BB5 you can load it as a module using the command: `module load unstable spatial-index`.

-Download the `install_spatial_index.sh` script and run it as follows:
+Alternatively use the `install_spatial_index.sh` script in the `scripts` folder and run it as follows:
 `./install_spatial_index.sh <name of the virtualenv>`

 (If there's already a virtualenv with the same name, the creation of a new one will be skipped and Spatial Index will be installed in the existing one.)